The basic format for citing articles is as follows:

-Finally, for unusual sources you’re allowed to add a descriptive phrase at the end of your citation:
+Finally, for unusual sources you are allowed to add a descriptive phrase at the end of your citation:

 Gimmick, Flip.
 “The Current Housing Crisis.”
 Chuggington Post [Feuilleton, CA], 11 Apr.
 2017, E9.
 Editorial.

-This is of course not necessary if you’ve already replaced the title with such a description.
+This is of course not necessary if you have already replaced the title with such a description.

 Note on Page Numbers

-If the article continues elsewhere in a periodical then you only have to cite the page it starts on and add a plus sign (+):
+If the article continues elsewhere in a periodical, then cite only the page it starts on and add a plus sign (+):